SebWouters/CheMPS2/README.md

 [PyCheMPS2/tests/test10.py](PyCheMPS2/tests/test10.py) is the python version of [tests/test10.cpp.in](tests/test10.cpp.in)

 These test files illustrate how to use libchemps2.
-The tests only require a very limited amount of memory (order 100 MB).
 Note that the tests are too small to see (near) linear scaling with the number of cores, although improvement should still be noticeable.